-Main Walk: 18¼ km (11.3 miles).
-Four hours 15 minutes walking time.
-For the whole excursion including trains, sights and meals, allow at least 9 hours 30 minutes.
+Main Walk: 19¼ km (12.0 miles).
+Four hours 30 minutes walking time.
+For the whole excursion including trains, sights and meals, allow at least 9½ hours.

-Short Circular Walk, from Appledore: 13¾ km (8.5 miles).
+Short Walk 1, via the Canal: 13½ km (8.4 miles).
 Three hours 10 minutes walking time.

 Explorer 125.
 Ham Street, map reference TR001337, is in Kent, 8 km S of Ashford.

-3 out of 10 (2 for the Short Walk, 4 for the Long Walk).
+3 out of 10 (2 for the Short Walks).

 Ham Street and Appledore are adjacent stations on the Ashford–Hastings line, which has an hourly service.
 From London, it is quicker to travel via Ashford.
 The fastest route is on the High Speed Train from St Pancras, taking about 1 hour.
 You can also travel from Charing Cross or Victoria, taking just over 1½ hours.

-If driving, there are free car parks in Ham Street and Appledore villages.
+If driving, there are free car parks in Hamstreet and Appledore villages.
 A small parking area at Ham Street station is shown as free for rail users.